 Figures:

 When you are writing your draft, note where you would like figures inserted.
 Use the image’s file name in your document to indicate which image you want to use at a given location in the text.
 It also helps the SCI Graphic Designer if you indicate approximately how large you think the image should be, e.g. “full page”, “half page”, “three images in a single row”.
 That will help the SCI Graphic Designer lay out something that makes sense.
 It helps our graphic designer if you clearly indicate the pieces of text that are instructions for her.
-It is recommend to use square brackets, like this: [Insert image from Group-1-Report.pdf, bottom of page 7.
+It is recommended to use square brackets, like this: [Insert image from Group-1-Report.pdf, bottom of page 7.
 Image should be half page].
 Or like this: [Insert Jane Doe First Floor Plan.jpg].

 Add original image files that you want to use in the document to the Images folder in your SharePoint folder.
 Make sure the file name in that folder matches the file name that you use in the Word document.
 This will make it possible for the SCI Graphic Designer to lay out the document easily.